halfs2/rabbitmq-samples/README.md

 - Docker

 ## How to run
 - Create RabbitMQ in docker
 ```sh
 docker run -d --hostname my-rabbit --name some-rabbit -p 15672:15672 -p 5672:5672 rabbitmq:management
 ```
+> as the image we installed has the management tag, you can access a web dashboard to view your queues, messages, connections etc. access here http://localhost:15672

 - Hello World
 ```sh
 ## first run receive